Marmaduke Grove: Early life

 Grove was born in Copiapó, Chile, the son of lawyer, José Marmaduke Grove Avalos and Ana Vallejo Burgos.
 His first studies were in School Nº 1 of Copiapó and later at the local Liceum.
+In 1891, his father, a leader of the local chapter of the Radical Party, was imprisoned for criticizing President Jose Manuel Balmaceda.

 From a very young age he was interested in the army, and in 1892, was accepted to the Chilean Naval Academy.
-Very shortly before graduation, he participated in the so-called "Stale-bread rebellion", as a result of which he was expelled from the navy.
+In 1894, he was expelled from the navy for participating in a student revolt against directors of the academy.
 That incident proved to be his turning point and from then on he declared his motto to be an "undying love for the underdogs and for true justice".

 In 1897, Grove was accepted in the Military Academy, from which he graduated as an artillery sub-lieutenant.
 At the Military Academy, he was a classmate of Carlos Ibáñez del Campo and Arturo Puga, both of whom he remained in contact with for the rest of his long military and political life.
 In 1906, he was sent to Germany to specialize in artillery, and remained there until 1911.
 By 1912 he had become a Freemason and the following year he joined the War Academy.
 Later he was transferred to the Tacna Garrison, where he remained until 1917, during which time he married Rebeca Valenzuela, with whom he had six children.

 Grove had a brilliant military career, and from 1920 to 1924 he was Under-Director of the Military Academy.
 After being promoted to Colonel, he was named Director of the Air Force Academy in 1925.